pgrygorczuk/azylana/README.md

 ## About

-My first Laravel app.
+A simple browser game created to experiment with advanced programming techniques in Laravel.

 ## Installation

-Create and .env file.
+Create and fill .env file.

 cp .env.example .env